kriawastaken/verifone-gbx-ecom-server-to-server-integration-example-with-3d-secure/README.md

 - [x] Payment initiation with the CAVV returned by 3-D Secure process
 - [ ] Client-side error handling of server and Cardinal responses

+## If you need integration assistance...

+### ...and are integrating for the Greenbox-EMEA -> Iceland environment...

+...then direct your inquiry to [verifone@verifone.is](mailto:verifone@verifone.is) and the helpdesk will forward your query to the CE team.

+### For all other integrators...

+...you should find the regional [Verifone website](https://verifone.com/global) most closely matching your own country and/or language and locate the most appropriate contact.

 Copyright (c) 2025 Kría Elínarbur <kria.elinarbur@verifone.com>